Heike Werner Gallery

 His cover design, shown in the first number of the red brochures from 1960 above, resembles the computer graphics of the years to come.

-As can be seen in Faigle´s cover design, the common ground seems to be the precision and particularly the invisible but noticeable mathematical structure the design is based on - no matter if it is a picture, a text or a piece of music.
+As can be seen in Faigle's cover design, the common ground seems to be the precision and particularly the invisible but noticeable mathematical structure the design is based on – no matter if it is a picture, a text, or a piece of music.

-edition rot 1 0
+edition rot 40 + 1

 nach oben

-There is an interesting and also critical article on Bloch in the German magazine »der Freitag«: Denken als Handgemenge.
-Bloch´s former assistant Hanna Gekle mentions the special relevance of this book for the analysis of art, literature and philosophy.
+(6) There is an interesting and also critical article on Bloch in the German magazine »der Freitag«: Denken als Handgemenge (today, behind the paywall).
+Bloch's former assistant Hanna Gekle mentions the special relevance of this book for the analysis of art, literature and philosophy.

-Besides the German website www.stuttgarter-schule.de you can find a lot of information on computer-generated texts and poetry on www.netzliteratur.net, a website also in German, e.g. a chronology of computer texts.
+(7) Besides the German website www.stuttgarter-schule.de, you can find a lot of information on computer-generated texts and poetry on www.netzliteratur.net, a website also in German, e.g. a chronology of computer texts.
+A good read is Ralf Bülow's article on the history of mechanical and digital writings in the catalogue »Ex Machina« by Kunsthalle Bremen.

 nach oben